SamFu1113/Unix-programming/README.md

 	&nbsp;&nbsp;![image info](photos/mulplication.PNG)\
 		<br />
 		- Goal:
+			- Guide you to write parallel program computing the dot-product.

 		- You may modify from pthread_acc.
 	- Estimate the execution time and compare to sequential execution.